Tucker drives in 5, Wisler dominant as Braves beat Mets - Philly

+ATLANTA (AP) - Matt Wisler pitched like he was making a bid to stay in Atlanta for longer than just a fill-in start.

+Matt Harvey pitched like he is in danger of losing his spot in the New York Mets' rotation.

-ATLANTA (AP) - Preston Tucker drove in a career-high five runs, Matt Wisler allowed two hits in seven innings after being called up from the minors, and the Atlanta Braves beat Matt Harvey and the New York Mets 12-4 on Thursday night.
+Preston Tucker drove in a career-high five runs, Wisler allowed two hits in seven innings after being called up from the minors, and the Braves beat Harvey and the Mets 12-4 on Thursday night.

-Wisler (1-0), recalled from Triple-A Gwinnett before the game for what appeared to be a fill-in start, may have earned a longer stay in Atlanta.
-The right-hander allowed one run on two hits with no walks.
+Wisler (1-0) was recalled from Triple-A Gwinnett after Anibal Sanchez, the scheduled starter, strained his hamstring and was placed on the disabled list.
+Wisler impressed by allowing only one run on two hits with no walks.

+"That's the best I've seen him since I've been around him," Braves manager Brian Snitker said.
+"On the attack, pitching to get guys out.
+I really liked what I saw."

 Kurt Suzuki had three hits and drove in three runs, including a two-run homer off Harvey in the first inning.